 Why Montessori Practical Life Activities Matter

 In Montessori, Practical Life is not "busy work."
-It is purposeful activity that supports foundational skills like attention, motor control, responsibility, and independence.
+These exercises are purposeful activities that support foundational skills like attention, motor control, responsibility, and independence.

 Benefits you can expect over time: